matey-0/Reynard/README.md

   ```mkdir -p ~/.librewolf```
   ```cp librewolf.overrides/librewolf.overrides.cfg ~/.librewolf/```
   Find your profile name, look for a directory ending in .default or .default-release
+  *Tip: Type `about:profiles` in LibreWolf's address bar to see your profile path*
   ```ls ~/Library/Application\ Support/LibreWolf/```
   Copy UI styling (replace [PROFILE_NAME] with your actual profile)
   ```mkdir -p ~/Library/Application\ Support/LibreWolf/[PROFILE_NAME]/chrome```